 How To Become An Educational Psychologist

-Are you interested in how people learn?
-Do you want to study in more detail the connection between education and human behavior?
-If the answer to these questions is yes then you can consider becoming an educational psychologist.
-In this profession, you’ll have the opportunity to study educational institutions and the students learning within them.
+An educational psychologist studies educational institutions and the students learning within them.
 You will be working at the organizational level, doing research and assessing and developing programs that help improvec the learning environment of all students.
 You will also be conducting psychometric tests to assess the attributes of learners in a particular school setting.

 Unlike a school psychologist who works at an individual level with each student, your job as an educational psychologist is usually done at the group level.
 You will be working with and training teachers in designing and implementing new educational programs that would benefit a particular set of students, such as those with special needs.
 Since your focus will be at the institutional level, you will be working with multidisciplinary teams to come up with solutions to various problems that students encounter in school.
 You will also help come up with interventions that support and advance the emotional and psychological wellbeing of everyone in the school system, especially the students, and coming up with initiatives that improve the level of education given.

 Research will be an integral part of your work as an educational psychologist.
 You will be actively looking into school programs to determine which ones are working and which ones need to be improved or changed entirely.
 You will gather data regarding the perception of students and teachers about a particular program by interviewing or asking them to answer survey forms.
 You could also collect hard evidence in the form of test scores to assess the efficacy of a particular educational program.
 In extraordinary situations, you may look at the causes and dynamics behind a particular event by conducting a more in-depth case study.